 A Brief History of the US Patent Office

 When it comes to patents, we have George Washington to thank.
-In 1790, President Washington established the first Patent Act, entitled “The Act to Promote the Progress of Useful Arts.”
-The Act didn’t create an actual Patent Office, however, and patents were granted by a small Patent Board.
+In 1790 President Washington established the first Patent Act, entitled “The Act to Promote the Progress of Useful Arts.”
+The Act didn’t create an actual Patent Office but a small Patent Board was formed.

 Within a few months of the Act, the first patent was granted to Samuel Hopkins for his improved method of producing potassium carbonate, or potash.
 Signatures were provided by President George Washington, Secretary of State Thomas Jefferson, and Attorney General Edmund Randolph.
 Additional patents granted that first year included one for flour-milling machinery and one for a new process of candle-making.